Grasmere, Lake District, England – UK

 You will gain a heightened awareness for fields of Artificial Intelligence and Neuroscience relevant for your activity and, perhaps most important, you will gain a place within an elite global network of Artificial Intelligence and Neuroscience experts.

-The Advanced Course is not a summer school suited only for younger scholars.
-Rather, a significant proportion of seasoned investigators are regularly present among the attendees, often senior faculty at their own institutions.
+The Advanced Course is suited for younger scholars, academics, early career researches, Post-Docs, PhD students and industry leaders.
+Moreover, a significant proportion of seasoned investigators are regularly present among the attendees, often senior faculty at their own institutions.
 The balanced audience that we strive to maintain in each Advanced Course greatly contributes to the development of intense cross-disciplinary debates among faculty and participants that typically address the most advanced and emerging areas of each topic.

 Each faculty member presents lectures and discusses with the participants for one entire day.
 Such long interaction together with the small, exclusive Course size provides the uncommon opportunity to fully explore the expertise of each faculty, often through one-to-one mentoring.
 This is unparalleled and priceless.